WestSydney.com.au

 Source: Minister King's office — Daily flights between Singapore and Western Sydney take off from November 23 (T2)

-13. Air New Zealand confirms 26 October 2026 — the first specific calendar date.
+13. Air New Zealand confirms 26 October 2026 inaugural.
 Air New Zealand put tickets on sale for WSI–Auckland from 26 October 2026 (flight NZ166, departing 09:00 Sydney time, three times weekly Mon/Wed/Fri).
-This is the first time a specific calendar date — not just a month — was attached to passenger operations at WSI.
-Tickets sold means commercial certainty: refund obligations, crew rostering, slot filings.
-This is the source we treat as the definitive lock on the opening date.
+This was the first time a specific calendar date had been attached to passenger operations at WSI.
+The Minister's June 2026 media release subsequently confirmed 25 October as the official opening date — Air New Zealand's 26 October service is the second day of passenger operations, with Jetstar operating the first flight on 25 October.

 Sources: Minister King's office — Western Sydney International lands Air New Zealand (T2) · Air New Zealand — Flights from Western Sydney Airport (T4)